JonoAugustine/Weebot/README.md

         as inspiration for ``BetterMessageEvent`` methods.
     - ***BetterMessageEvent***
         - A wrapper class for [``GenericMessageEvent``](http://home.dv8tion.net:8080/job/JDA/javadoc/net/dv8tion/jda/core/events/message/GenericMessageEvent.html)
-        that gives an ease-of-life abstraction from an event.
+        to give a more convienient abstraction from message events coming into the program.
-        - Provides methods for replying to events in both private and Guild channels
+        - The BetterMessageEvent provides *rather convienient* methods and variables that make the Weebot's job of interacting with both public and private chats much simpler.

                     private final GenericMessageEvent EVENT;
                     private final User AUTHOR;